 The At-Risk Community Phase (2.2) occurs when site conditions decline due to drought or improper grazing management.
-It is characterized by nearly equal proportions of shortgrasses and rhizomatous wheatgrasses.
-Midstatured rhizomatous wheatgrasses are in decline and have been substantially reduced in both cover and vigor.
-Mid-statured bunchgrasses such as needle and thread are rare or absent.
-Shortgrasses such blue grama and prairie Junegrass are increasing.
-Prairie sagewort may also increase in this phase.
+It is characterized by nearly equal proportions of needle and thread and shortgrasses.
+Mid-statured grasses are in decline and have been substantially reduced in both cover and vigor.
+Grazing sensitive bunchgrasses such as bluebunch wheatgrass and plains muhly are rare or absent.
+Shortgrasses such as blue grama and prairie Junegrass are increasing.